Sejmou/large-scale-data-scatterplot/README.md

-# Building a 2D scatterplot for large-scale dataset with Three.js
+# Building a 2D scatterplot component for large-scale dataset with Three.js
-In this repo, I develop a performant scatterplot for large datasets, using Three.js (a WebGL library) and d3.
-I closely follow the guidance from [this](https://observablehq.com/@grantcuster/using-three-js-for-2d-data-visualization) awesome tutorial by Grant Custer on Observable, introducing minor tweaks that fit my use case.
+In this branch of my repo, I try to put the code of the `master` branch into a React component that can be used for visualizing any suitable data in a performant scatterplot.
+I probably won't go as far as publishing this as a library that can be installed from npm, but let's see where this journey goes in the future :)

 ## Run code
 Type